-In the experimental analysis, I identify the causal effect of information about search costs and outside options on job search behavior, by randomly providing respondents with different kinds of information.
+In the experimental analysis, I identify the causal effect of information about search costs and outside options on job search behavior, by randomly providing respondents with different pieces of information.
 In the first information treatment, a randomly selected group of respondents receive accurate information about the median wage in their occupation at the national level and in the location where they live.
 I call this treatment the "Median Wage Treatment."
 In the second treatment, which I label the "Search Costs Treatment," I provide another group of respondents with information on the search costs experienced by respondents in the same broad occupation group who recently changed their job-specifically, time and money spent on the search.
 The remaining respondents do not receive any information.
-Both treatments have a statistically significant first stage effect on the variables they are designed to target-misperception of the median wage and perceived cost of the job search process.
-In addition, the Median Wage Treatment has a positive effect on the expected wage gain of respondents who underestimate the median wage pre-treatment.
+Both treatments have a statistically significant first stage effect on the variables they are designed to target-perception of the median wage and perceived cost of the job search process.
+In addition, the Median Wage Treatment has a small positive effect on the expected wage gain of respondents who underestimate the median wage pre-treatment.
 This confirms experimentally the link between perceptions of the wage distribution and beliefs about outside options.
 Despite the significant first stages, neither treatment significantly changes job search intentions nor planned search effort in the overall sample.
 However, the Search Cost Treatment increases the propensity to search of women, suggesting that information on search costs is more effective for groups that are more worried about how costly the job search is going to be.

-Overall, these findings show that expectations can influence the search behavior of employed workers.
-Beliefs about outside options and returns to effort are the most relevant predictor of job search at the extensive margin, they jointly explain 50% of the variation in job search intentions.
+Overall, these findings show that expectations influence the search behavior of employed workers.
+Beliefs about outside options and returns to effort are the most relevant predictor of job search at the extensive margin, as they jointly explain 50% of the variation in job search intentions.
 Perceptions of search costs are also related to the propensity to search of employed workers.
 This is particularly true for women, as shown by the experimental results.
-Among the measures of costs, those related to information frictions-expected time to look for job openings-and those that are more directly related to how much effort it takes to find a job-number of weeks, number of applications-appear to be more relevant than the time and monetary costs per application.
+Among the measures of costs the most relevant are those related to information frictions-expected time to look for job openings-and those that are more directly related to how much effort it takes to find a job-number of weeks, number of applications.

 These results have several important implications.
-First, errors in expectations about costs and returns to effort could be another barrier to job-to-job transitions, in addition to biases in beliefs about outside options.
-Job-to-job transitions are a crucial driver of labor market dynamism and shape workers' income trajectories and earnings growth.1 In addition, workers' mobility and the ensuing competition between firms to retain or attract them are important sources of workers' bargaining power in the determination of their wages (Postel-
+First, errors in expectations about costs and returns to effort could be a barrier to job-to-job transitions.
+Job-to-job transitions are a crucial driver of labor market dynamism and shape workers' income trajectories and earnings growth.
+In addition, workers' mobility and the ensuing competition between firms to retain or attract them are important sources of workers' bargaining power in the determination of their wages (Postel-Vinay and Robin, 2002).
+Thus, errors in expectations about costs and returns can dampen workers' welfare and increase inequality and monopsony power if they reduce mobility.
+The heterogeneity in expectations across gender suggests that different beliefs about costs of and returns to search may further amplify earning differences across gender.
+Second, the experimental results show that interventions aimed at stimulating workers' mobility should target not only beliefs about outside options, but also and crucially expectations about search costs.
+Third, the result that beliefs about search costs and returns to search behavior suggest an additional channel explaining the cyclicality of employment-to-employment transitions (Eeckhout and

-1For instance, job switchers tend to experience greater wage growth relative to job-stayers.
+&lt;sup>1For instance, job switchers tend to experience greater wage growth relative to job-stayers.
 In June 2022, the wage growth for job switchers was 6.4% vs. 4.7% for job stayers (Wage Growth Tracker of the Federal Reserve Bank of Atlanta).
 See also Topel and Ward (1992) for an older reference.